Realm: Eastern Eurasia

 States: Russia, China

 The expansive rivers, Amur and Songhua, wind through the vast, open plains of this ecoregion.
-Despite being intensively farmed, they house several endangered bird species such as Blaskiston’s eagle owl, Oriental stork, and eed-craned stork.
-The Siberian or Amur tiger, though “possibly extinct,” can also be found here, roaming the most remote regions.
+Despite being intensively farmed, they house several endangered bird species such as Blakiston's eagle owl, Oriental stork, and red-crowned crane.
+Though “possibly extinct,” Siberian or Amur tiger can also be found here, roaming the most remote regions.

-This ecoregion carries on north-easterly meeting the Ussuri River at Khabarovsk in Russia and then carrying on for some 80 km in the same direction.
+This ecoregion moves north-easterly, meeting the Ussuri River at Khabarovsk in Russia, and then carries on for some 80 km in the same direction.
 Both areas are plains that have been intensively farmed and have a low profile of an average of 126 m in altitude and are made up of small taiga vegetation and agricultural and wetland areas.
-The average annual temperature is of 1.0 ºC, with the maximum annual average of 26.6ºC and the minimum yearly average of 129.0ºC.
-The rainfall in this ecoregion is of an average 608.3 mm/year.
+The average annual temperature is of 1.0 ºC, with a maximum annual average of 26.6ºC and a minimum yearly average of 129.0ºC.
+The rainfall in this ecoregion is an average of 608.3 mm/year.
 Climate is continental, mainly dry in winter and hot to warm in summer.

-This ecoregion has many species under threat including the critically endangered Baer's pochard and yellow-breasted bunting, and the endangered Blakiston's eagle-owl, Oriental stork, and red-crowned crane.
-Another critically endangered species found in the Amur basin is the Kalunga sturgeon which is threatened by overfishing, both legal and illegal.
-The Amur and Zeya plains are also important migration areas for populations of the Siberian roe deer that travels here in summer, most likely in search of shallow snow and Birch to forage.
+This ecoregion has many species under threat, including the critically endangered Baer's pochard and yellow-breasted bunting and the endangered Blakiston's eagle-owl, Oriental stork, and red-crowned crane.
+Another critically endangered species in the Amur basin is the Kaluga sturgeon, which is threatened by legal and illegal overfishing.
+The Amur and Zeya plains are also important migration areas for populations of the Siberian roe deer that travel here in summer, most likely in search of shallow snow and Birch to forage.

 This region also falls in the distribution of the Siberian tiger.
-To the eastern part of the Amur Meadow Steppe, this species is considered as "possibly extinct".
-Also locally extinct on the east is the Asiatic black bear.
-Thebush lily, a large shaped bell-like plant which is in the Russian Red List, can be found in the Simonovskiy Zakaznik protected area, as well as Mongolian oak and the Daurian birch.
+To the eastern part of the Amur Meadow Steppe, this species is considered "possibly extinct."
+Also locally extinct in the east is the Asiatic black bear.
+The bush lily, a large-shaped bell-like plant that is in the Russian Red List, can be found in the Simonovskiy Zakaznik protected area, as well as Mongolian oak and the Daurian birch.

 In China, two Ramsar sites intersect this ecoregion: the Heilongjiang Qixing River National Nature Reserve and the Honghe National Nature Reserve.
 Further northeast, back in Russia, there are several nature monuments and the Bolshekhekhtsirsky Zapovednik and Khekhtsirsky Zakaznik.
-In terms of fauna, the Siberian tiger is one of the highlights as well as sika deer and the vulnerable Asiatic black bear.
-This ecoregion is very fragmented and has been heavily farmed, with over 35% converted into cropland (especially in the Chinese side) and an average of 0.25 inhabitants per hectare.
+Regarding fauna, the Siberian tiger is one of the highlights as well as sika deer and the vulnerable Asiatic black bear.
+This ecoregion is fragmented and has been heavily farmed, with over 35% converted into cropland (especially on the Chinese side) and an average of 0.25 inhabitants per hectare.

 This region has suffered from soil degradation and exhaustion due to extensive use for agriculture.
-Logging in the Amur region is prolific due to demand from neighbouring China.
+Logging in the Amur region is prolific due to demand from neighboring China.
 Fragmentation of habitat is caused by the construction of new highways and the increase in traffic.
 This can be an issue for migratory species such as the Siberian roe deer and species with large home ranges such as the Siberian tiger.
-Poaching is also an issue especially for the Asiatic black bear and the Siberian tiger, which are hunted for their fur, bones, skins, paws, and gall bladders (bears).
+Poaching is also an issue, especially for the Asiatic black bear and the Siberian tiger hunted for their fur, bones, skins, paws, and gallbladders (bears).